Luisel Ramos

 Luisel Ramos Arregui (April 12, 1984 – August 2, 2006) was a Uruguayan model.

 Biography

+Early life

 Ramos was born in La Unión, a middle-class neighborhood in Montevideo, the daughter of former footballer Luis Ramos, who played for the Uruguay national team at the 1966 FIFA World Cup in England and Elsa Arregui, an athlete and gym teacher.
 Her sister Eliana Ramos was also a model.